Planning a trip to Tunisia? Here is everything you need to know when planning your trip, from visa regulations to transportation.

 The Tunisian Dinar is Tunisia's official unit of currency.
 The confusing thing about Tunisian Dinar is that 1 dinar is equivalent to 1000 millimes (not the normal 100).
 So you can have the occasional heart attack and think you owe 5,400 dinar for a cab ride, when in fact it's only 5 dinar 4 millimes.

 The Tunisian Dinar is not available outside the country as it's not an internationally traded currency, but you can easily change US Dollars, British Pounds, and Euros at most of the major banks which line the main streets (ask for Ave Habib Bourghiba whatever town you're in, and it'll be the main street).
+Many of the banks ATMs (cash machines) accept credit cards.
+Using an ATM is much less time consuming than exchanging currency inside a bank and is often cheaper.

 You can't take Tunisian Dinar out of the country, so try and spend it before you depart.
 The Tunis airport does not accept Dinar in its gift shops once you go through customs.